switchupcb/copygen/README.md

   - github.com/switchupcb/copygen/models
   - github.com/switchupcb/copygen/converter

-# Define the function(s) to be generated.
+# Define the functions to be generated.
+functions:

+  # Define the types to be copied (to and from).
   # Properties with `# default` are NOT necessary to include.
-function:
-  name: ModelsToDomain

-  # Define the types to be copied (to and from).
-  # Note: Type-properties (i.e 'struct') can have any name.
-  types:
+  ModelsToDomain:
+    error: true               # default: false
     to:
-      struct: Account
+      Account:
-        filename: ./domain/domain.go
+        filepath: ./domain/domain.go
-        error:    true        # default: false
         pointer:  true        # default: false  (Optimization)
         deepcopy: false       # default: false  (Optimization)

     from:
-      struct: User
+      User:
-        filename: ./models/model.go
+        filepath: ./models/model.go
+        pointer: false        # default: false

         # Match fields to the to-type.
         fields: